A Cyberattack Detection-Isolation Scheme For CAV Under Changing Driving Environment: Related Literature And Contribution

-Nevertheless, these works considered a single mode of control low corresponding to vehicle platoons.
-However multi-mode control strategy in CAVs is crucial to ensure aspects from energy efficiency to even vehicle safety to cope with changing driving environments \cite{song2018multi,zhai2018switched}.
-Moreover, these works did not consider isolating between V2V and V2X attacks.
-However, a typical V2I attack presents a variety of vulnerabilities with severe outcomes which include the exposed infrastructure data access.
-Such isolation will facilitate the authority to respond with proper countermeasures knowing the nature of cyberattacks.
-Thus, it is important to isolate the V2I attack if possible \cite{islam2018cybersecurity}.
+Nevertheless, these works considered a single control law for all driving conditions, although multi-mode control strategy in CAVs is essential to ensure optimal operation such as energy efficiency, vehicle safety, etc. under changing driving environments \cite{song2018multi,zhai2018switched}.
+Moreover, these works did not consider isolating V2I attack scenarios, where the latter introduces a variety of vulnerabilities, including exposed infrastructure data access and large-scale resource disruption \cite{ roy2021cyber}.
+Furthermore, identification of single or multiple compromised vehicles is often unaddressed in many of these works, which can enable the authorities to respond with proper countermeasures knowing the source and nature of the attacks.
 Therefore, to address these research gaps, in this paper our contributions are as follows: \begin{itemize} \item We propose a detection-isolation algorithm based on residual generation to detect both V2V and V2I (i.\,e.
-V2X) attacks in a CAV platoon traveling under different modes depending on the changing driving environment. \item The proposed algorithm can also isolate V2I attacks. \item The proposed algorithm can identify the compromised vehicles and thus track down the source of the attack. \item The efficacy of the algorithm is tested using realistic driving patterns from \href{https://ops.fhwa.dot.gov/trafficanalysistools/ngsim.htm}{NGSIM} (Next-Generation Simulation) and \href{https://www.epa.gov/emission-standards-reference-guide/epa-urban-dynamometer-driving-schedule-udds}{UDDS} (Urban Dynamometer Drive Schedules) data. \end{itemize} The rest of the paper is organized as follows.
+V2X) attacks in a CAV platoon traveling under different modes depending on the changing driving environment. \item The proposed algorithm can also isolate the attacks on the V2I channel without restrictions on the attack policies. \item The proposed algorithm can identify the compromised vehicles and thus track down the source of the attack. \item The efficacy of the algorithm is tested using realistic driving patterns from \href{https://ops.fhwa.dot.gov/trafficanalysistools/ngsim.htm}{NGSIM} (Next-Generation Simulation) and \href{https://www.epa.gov/emission-standards-reference-guide/epa-urban-dynamometer-driving-schedule-udds}{UDDS} (Urban Dynamometer Drive Schedules) data. \end{itemize}

+The rest of the paper is organized as follows.
 In Section \ref{2}, we present the problem formulation including the closed-loop system model of the CAV under consideration.
 Section \ref{3} presents the proposed V2X detection scheme and mathematical analysis to obtain necessary and sufficient conditions for performance guarantees.
 Next, a V2I isolation scheme is presented in Section \ref{ie}.
 The simulation results showing the effectiveness of our proposed algorithm to detect V2X attacks as well as to isolate V2I attacks are presented in Section \ref{4}.
 Finally, we present the concluding remarks in Section \ref{5}.